orionsoti/ANDIE/README.md

 >
 > *Accessed via:* AndieProject/andie/AndieTestingDocumentation.pdf
 >
-> *Code Refactoring/additions: Any changes to the original methods/classes/skeleton of the program are doccumented in the Testing doumentation PDF.
+> *Code Refactoring/additions: Any changes to the original methods/classes/skeleton of the program are documented in the Testing doumentation PDF.